kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/reading-to-write.md

 - Why do you think the text is structured this way?
 - Are the paragraphs ordered in a logical way?
 - Within a paragraph, are sentences ordered in a logical way?
 And do they transition smoothly from one to another?
-- Is the tone of the blog formal or informal?
+- Is the tone of the text formal or informal?
 How did you determine this?
 Why do you think this sort of tone is used?
 - Are there any other tones that you notice in the writing?
 Neutral, Optimistic, Angry, Worried, Friendly, Curious.
 Assertive, Encouraging.

 ---